 Urban forests have a ubiquitous presence in cities worldwide, but few economic research studies them.
 This paper examines the effect of urban forests on air quality and health, leveraging the greening up of the city of Beijing and its policy experiment over the past decade.
 We begin by documenting a substantial greening up of a mega city and examine the contribution by a government-led mass afforestation policy.
 We then quantify the impact of urban forests on downwind air quality improvement using a quasi-experimental research design.
-Our paper also investigates pollen changes as a source of negative health externality.
-We conclude that Beijing's afforestation brings enormous health benefits: by our calculation, the policy is expected to cause a 0.25 percent reduction in the city's overall healthcare spending due to its air quality improvement effect.
-The health costs of pollen increase are about an order of magnitude smaller, though we argue it is still significant and worth paying attention to.
-We provide insights for managing urban forests' health risks, including evidence on the most harmful pollen species and the population subgroups most susceptible to these effects.
+Our paper also investigates increased pollen exposure as a source of negative health shocks.
+We conclude that Beijing's afforestation brings enormous health benefits: by our calculation, the policy is expected to cause a 0.28 years increase in life expectancy for the average city resident if the reduced pollution effect is to sustain in the long run.
+This benefit is large relative to the cost of the policy.
+We show that the environmental value of the policy is only partially capitalized in housing prices, likely because long-range pollution spillover benefits are subtle and not as readily perceived by residents as more localized, aesthetic benefits.